Skip to main content

 Instruction:

-College Mathematics is a mathematics course designed for non-mathematics majors.
+College Mathematics is designed for non-mathematics majors.
 It includes introductions to basic precalculus math, including functions, sets, values and mathematical logic.

 Credit recommendation: